-My design focus, and a background in catering and restaurant service, has refined my palette.
+My design focus and background in catering and restaurant service have refined my palette.
 I have high standards.
 For a true dining experience, I find a locale with an inspiring ambiance; friendly, refined service; and a cuisine that is creatively presented, using select ingredients.

 Along the boulevard in Town Center, Selland’s Market Café exemplifies the meaning of freshness and quality.
 (Randall Selland has long provided a standard of excellence for me.
 My experiences at his other Sacramento restaurants, The Kitchen and Ella, have been enhanced by their superior quality and service.)
 This deli-style Café is located in a building reminiscent of the French Quarter in New Orleans.
 Its cheerful and airy atmosphere encourages a sense of community.

 I often find myself sharing a table with other guests.
 The dishes are simple, yet rich in flavor.
 Herbed chicken breast, complemented with a mushroom sherry cream sauce, paired with hand mashed potatoes and roasted vegetables offers a delicious, comforting meal.
 Finishing it off with a maple-topped panna cotta leads me to Nirvana.

 With its lake view, I also enjoy the atmosphere and food at Chantara Thai Cuisine.
 The other night, my family indulged in their pumpkin curry, eggplant with tofu, and pineapple fried rice.
 The contrasting elements of Thai food set off like fireworks in my mouth.